 Usually, the first sign of melanoma is a new spot on the skin or a change in the shape, size, or color of an existing mole.
 With that said, there are times melanoma can occur on otherwise normal-appearing skin.
 Therefore, you need to become familiar with your skin.
 Monthly skin checks can help reveal anything that appears out of the ordinary.
 If you come across any suspicious spots on your skin, you should have them evaluated right away.
 The sooner melanoma is diagnosed, the better chance of a positive treatment outcome.

-The ABCDE method can alert you on whether an abnormal skin growth may be melanoma or some other type of skin cancer:
+The ABCDE method can alert you on whether an abnormal skin growth may be melanoma or some other type of skin cancer.
+Watch the video to learn more about the warning signs of melanoma.

 A – Asymmetry: Half of the mole or mark doesn’t match the other half.